TechGeekConnectTech/Params_jenkins/README.md

 # Params_jenkins
-To use parameter passed during build
+To use parameter passed during buildxsc